jaewonE/checkbox-styling-helper/README.md

 #### Else (including default theme)

-If you are not using the Things theme, be sure to add the CSS of the [ITS theme](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Snippets/S%20-%20Checkboxes.css) to the CSS Snippet.
+Be sure to add the CSS of the [ITS theme](https://github.com/SlRvb/Obsidian--ITS-Theme/blob/main/Snippets/S%20-%20Checkboxes.css) to the CSS Snippet.

 The styles provided by the [ITS theme](https://publish.obsidian.md/slrvb-docs/ITS+Theme/ITS+Theme) can be found [here](https://publish.obsidian.md/slrvb-docs/ITS+Theme/Alternate+Checkboxes).